-At 10.3 %, children of parents who obtained the highest educational degrees were about as likely to be at risk of poverty or social exclusion as the overall population with the highest educational level in 2016 (see Figures 13 and 14).
-Contrarily, the situation was especially severe for children of parents with at most pre-primary and lower secondary education: their risk of poverty was almost six times higher than for children of parents with first or second stage tertiary education.
+At 10.3 %, children of parents who obtained the highest educational degrees had about the same rate of risk of poverty or social exclusion as the overall population with the highest educational level in 2016 (see Figures 13 and 14).
+Contrarily, the situation was especially severe for children of parents with at most pre-primary and lower secondary education.
+The risk of poverty rate for people in this group was almost six times higher than for children of parents with first or second stage tertiary education.
 Also, while around a third of the overall population with the lowest educational attainment was at risk of poverty or social exclusion in 2016, this rate was almost twice as high, at 63.7 %, for children of parents in this group.
-This implies that risk of poverty or social exclusion particularly affects families where parents could not benefit from extensive education.
+This implies that the risk of poverty or social exclusion particularly affects families where parents could not benefit from an extensive education.

-Moreover, between 2010 and 2016 the increase in the risk of poverty or social exclusion was particularly high for children of parents with the lowest educational attainment while the increase was minimal for the other children.
-Thus, education, which is a strong determinant of poverty or social exclusion for adults, also strongly influences whether children live in risk of poverty or social exclusion (for more information see the Education and Training Monitor 2017 of the European Commission).
+Moreover, between 2010 and 2016 the increase in the risk of poverty or social exclusion was particularly high for children of parents with the lowest educational attainment, while the increase was minimal for other children.
+Thus, education, which is a strong determinant of poverty or social exclusion for adults, also strongly influences whether children are at risk of poverty or social exclusion (for more information see the Education and Training Monitor 2017 of the European Commission).

-In a Commission Recommendation, the European Commission encouraged its Member States to take action to prevent the transmission of disadvantages across generations.
-Specifically, it advised them to guarantee that children grow up with sufficient resources, as well as to assure their access to quality education including childcare services and health services, and to enforce children’s rights to access different pastime activities.
+In a Commission Recommendation, the European Commission encouraged its Member States to take action to prevent disadvantages being transmitted across generations.
+Specifically, it advised them to guarantee that children grow up with sufficient resources, as well as enusre they have access to quality education, along with childcare services and health services, and to enforce children’s rights to access different pastime activities.

 People from outside the EU are generally worse off than people living in their home country

-In 2016, people living in the EU but born in a non-EU country had a 39.2 % risk of living in poverty or social exclusion.
+In 2016, people living in the EU but born in a non-EU country had a 39.2 % at risk of poverty or social exclusion rate.
 The risk was lower for people born in an EU-country other than the one they were living in, at 24.5 %.
 Among the people whose country of residence corresponded to their country of birth, 21.6 % were at risk of poverty or social exclusion.
-Thus, people born outside the EU were almost twice as likely to be at risk of poverty or social exclusion compared with native residents.
+Thus, people born outside the EU had a twice higher rate of risk of poverty or social exclusion compared with native residents.
 Compared to migration from a country outside the EU, migration within the EU bears a far smaller risk of poverty or social exclusion.

-In the majority of EU-Member States, the risk of poverty or social exclusion was highest for people born outside the EU.
-The Czech Republic, Poland, Hungary and Latvia form the exception.
+In the majority of Member States, the rate of risk of poverty or social exclusion was highest for people born outside the EU.
+The Czech Republic, Poland, Hungary and Latvia form the exceptions.
 However, at around 10 percentage points, the difference between groups with different migration status was comparably low in these four countries.
-In Member States where people born outside the EU were most at risk to suffer from poverty or social exclusion, this likelihood was up to 36 percentage points higher than for those born within the reporting country.
+In Member States where people born outside the EU were most at risk of suffering from poverty or social exclusion, this likelihood was up to 36 percentage points higher than for those born within the reporting country.

 Between 2010 and 2016 the risk of poverty or social exclusion increased for those living in a country other than their country of origin, both for those from outside the EU and those from inside the EU.
-However, for both groups, this share decreased compared to the years 2013-2015.
+However, for both groups, this share decreased compared to the years 2013 to 2015.

-People in rural areas are slightly more at risk of poverty or social exclusion, but the rate has converged across different types of settlements
+People in rural areas have slightly higher rates of risk of poverty or social exclusion, but the rate has converged across different types of settlements

 On average, EU residents in rural areas were slightly more likely to live at risk of poverty or social exclusion than those in urban areas (25.5 % in rural areas compared with 23.6 % in urban areas) in 2016 (see Figure 15).
 Those living in towns or suburbs were the least likely to be at risk (21.6 %).
 Despite the overall EU averages showing higher rates of risk of poverty or social exclusion in rural areas, in some northern, central and western Member States, people residing in urban areas were more often affected than in rural areas.